seanp97/Titan/readme.md

 	}

-We can also use the post method on the Router class when a post request is made to the home path.
+We can also use the post method on the Route class when a post request is made to the home path.

-	Router::post("/", function() {
+	Route::post("/", function() {
 	    echo "Hello World";
 	});